Engin-Boot/capture-behavior-of-a-visit-counter-sandeepprusty10/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given
+  Given the report is available
-  When
+  When the aggregate is available
-  Then
+  Then display the patient count of working days and holidays

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given
-  When
-  Then
+  Given the count of specialists visiting
+  When the available parking slots is less than required parking slots Then relocate some vehicles from the parking slot to other locations